-- falsification of academic records, e.g., the altering of results on a Senior Certificate or any authorised results statement; - plagiarism, ie, the submission by a student or group of students, without acknowledgement, of written, visual, or oral material or an idea, originally produced by someone else, purporting to be one's own work or a group's own work.
+- falsification of academic records, e.g, the altering of results on a Senior Certificate or any authorised results statement; - plagiarism, ie, the submission, by any person or group of persons, without acknowledgement, of written, visual or oral material, or an idea or opinion, originally produced by someone else and passing it off as one's own original work.
 The Institution's Plagiarism Policy and Procedures for staff and students also refers; and - cheating, ie, the gaining of an unfair advantage by a student in any assignment, test, practical, tutorial, experiential training or examination.